 - Delivering a stellar Franciscan education aimed at student success and achievement.

-Our plan is flexible.
-Our Committee for Reopening is monitoring the pandemic situation closely and will change course based on New York State guidance and/or our own assessment of the public health situation as it affects the Terrier community.
+Our plan for the year is flexible.
+Our Back To Brooklyn Taskforce for Reopening is monitoring the pandemic situation closely and will change course based on New York State guidance and/or our own assessment of the public health situation as it affects the Terrier community.
 We are prepared to adjust quickly as needed, in accordance with the latest government and public health practices.

-In the meantime, we’re excited to begin a new chapter with our Terrier family.
+In the meantime, we’re excited to be on this new path together with our Terrier family.

 - Terrier Safety Pledge

 - Faculty & Staff

 - Student Life & Events

 - Technology Resources